3 Natural Selection & Population Genetics

 Neo-Darwinism and Modern Natural Selection

 Darwin is credited with the theory of natural selection; however, he did not understand the roles of mutations and the potential creation of a new version of a trait or a new allele.
 Darwin’s ideas were revolutionary and focused on how populations might change over time with existing allelic frequencies, not new versions.
 He envisioned going from a population of organisms with more “A” version of a trait to, with a selective pressure, a population with now more “a” version of that trait.
-When the environment changed again, the “A” version of the trait would be favored again.
+When the environment changes again, the “A” version of the trait would be favored again.

 Modern synthesis describes how evolutionary processes, such as natural selection with mutations introducing new versions of a trait, can affect a population’s genetic makeup, and, in turn, how this can result in the gradual evolution of populations and species.
 The theory also connects this change of a population over time, called microevolution, with the processes that gave rise to new species and higher taxonomic groups with widely divergent characters, called macroevolution.